 The Veterans Health Administration is a behemoth on the U.S. healthcare landscape.
 It’s the nation’s largest integrated healthcare system, with 170 Veterans Affairs (VA) medical centers and over 1,000 healthcare facilities.
 Over 9 million vets are enrolled in the government’s VA healthcare program.
 With an annual budget of around $68 billion, it shouldn’t be surprising to learn that such a complex system has unique challenges.

-To learn more, check out the infographic below created by Regis College’s online MSN to Doctor of Nursing Practice program
+To learn more, check out the infographic below created by Regis College’s MSN to DNP online program

 Add This Infographic to Your Site

 <p style="clear:both;margin-bottom:20px;"><a href="https://online.regiscollege.edu/blog/close-look-americas-veterans-hospitals/" rel="noreferrer" target="_blank"><img src="https://s3.amazonaws.com/utep-uploads/wp-content/uploads/online-regis-college/2018/07/19051838/RC-DNPMSN1-A-Close-Look-at-America%E2%80%99s-Veterans%E2%80%99-Hospitals-final-2.png" alt="" style="max-width:100%;" /></a></p><p style="clear:both;margin-bottom:20px;"><a href="https://online.regiscollege.edu" rel="noreferrer" target="_blank">Regis College Online </a></p>

 An Overview of the VA Healthcare System